Women’s suffrage

 Before Federation in 1901 Australia was made up of six separate colonies, each with its own system of government.
 Some women campaigned for colonial governments to give them the right to vote.
 These women were known as suffragists.
 To build support for women’s voting rights suffragists held rallies and meetings, wrote letters, wrote articles for newspapers, gave public speeches and met with politicians.

 But many people still opposed female suffrage.
 They argued that women were better suited to home duties and shouldn’t take part in politics.
-Before 1901 only two Australian colonies had given women the right to vote: South Australia in 1894 and Western Australia in 1899.

 Could women vote under the new Australian Constitution?

 In 1897 as the Australian colonies were deciding on whether or not to federate, politicians attended a conference to create a draft Australian Constitution.
 They debated whether the new Constitution should give Australian women the right to vote in federal elections.
 They decided that only women who had the right to vote in their home state would be given the right to vote in federal elections.
-This meant that when Australia federated in 1901, it was still only women in South Australia and Western Australia who had the right to vote.
+This meant that when Australia federated in 1901, only women in South Australia and Western Australia had the right to vote.

 How did women win the right to vote?